faridaseif/shaghalny/README.md

 # 💼 Shaghalny – Student Job Marketplace Platform

 A full-stack web-based job marketplace designed to connect students with short-term and part-time job opportunities.
-The platform allows users to post and apply for jobs, communicate, interact through a community system, and manage their profiles, while administrators oversee system operations.
+The platform allows users to post and apply for jobs, communicate, interact through a community feed, and manage their profiles, while administrators oversee system operations.

 ---